rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/GarlicPeriPeriSauce.rst

 Directions
 ----------

-1. Mix up the above and put into a blender.
-Blend until completely liquidized.
+1. Combine everything in a blender and blend until completely liquidized, smooth and pourable.
 Pour into a bottle and refrigerate.

 Notes
 -----